 top of page

-As our current RTW trip is winding down, many people are asking me what they always ask me...
+As our current trip takes its third spin around the world, many people are asking me what they always ask me...
 "Which country was your favourite?"

-And I'm gonna answer how I always answer; that I like different countries for different reasons.
-So here are the official 'Best For' rankings, only considering the 40 countries I have been to so far, and based on my personal experience there.
+And I'm gonna answer how I always answer: that I like different countries for different reasons.
+So here are the official 'Best For' rankings, only considering the 49 countries I have been to so far, and based on my personal experience there.

 MOST LIVEABLE